-If the loan is deemed affordable, then the amount of deposit required is almost always the same for sole trader and partnerships as it is for employed applicants.
+If the loan is deemed affordable, then the amount of deposit required is almost always the same for sole traders and partnerships as it is for employed applicants.
+Most mortgage lenders will require at least 5%-10%.
 The exception here is when some lenders offer more flexible underwriting for those who have circumstances that fall outside of standard lending criteria, and these products demand a higher deposit than for other deals offered to those meeting the standard criteria.

 - Trading history

 Most lenders require 3 years of trading history before they will consider the applicant’s income stable enough to lend on.
 Some are happy with 2 years self-employed accounts for a mortgage application, and others will accept sole-traders and partnerships who have only been running for 12 months.